 Since the 1970's Christ Church has hosted the Community Soup Kitchen, making available the use of the kitchen and dining hall of our parish house five days a week.
 A non-sectarian charity with an independent Board, the Community Soup Kitchen is the largest organization of its kind in New Haven.
-It provides a vital service to New Haven 's neediest, as well as an opportunity for parishioners, local residents, and college students to serve the poor.
+It provides a vital service to New Haven's neediest citizens, as well as an opportunity for parishioners, local residents, and college students to serve the poor.

 More information can be found on their website, www.csknewhaven.org.

-Saint Hilda’s House is a program designed to allow young adults to turn their Christian faith into action, both by living in community and serving in the city of New Haven.
+Saint Hilda’s House is a partnership among Christ Church, Berkeley Divinity School, and the Episcopal Church in Connecticut, which is designed to allow young adults to turn their Christian faith into action, both by living in community and serving in the city of New Haven.
 The Hildans live adjacent to Christ Church, situated in the heart of the city, and serve in a diverse range of worksites to meet many of the specific needs found in New Haven.

 New Haven carries all the challenges and the benefits that come with that.
 Hildans work anywhere between 30-35 hours per week, hours that are as rewarding as they are demanding.
 Each worksite is different, and as a Hildan every effort will be made to ensure that you find yourself in the place which best allows you to live out Christ’s call of love and service.

 At the heart of the philosophy behind St Hilda’s House is the belief that individuals best flourish as part of a community.
 Hildans therefore live together in intentional community, with a stated commitment to be mindful, loving, and supportive towards each other.
 Though the nature of each individual community is determined by its members, an evolving structure is also in place to give Hildans the space to best decide how living in community will look for them.